gbauza3destinee/gbauza3destinee/README.md

 }

-Projects {
+🌌Projects {
 - Add in new Shop Features for a contract project, using Shopify's Liquid Template Files
 - Create an API Endpoint App, which takes in a User's birthdate and provides a corresponding Zodiac and Elemental.

 }

-Interests {
+🤩Interests {
 - Learning new languages anad traveling to new countries to practice with locals (French, Spanish)
 - Forest Bathing and Gardening.
 - Having lots of bunnies
 - Graphic Design!
-During the Pandemic I built up and opened a  Trans and Gender Non Conforming DesignHouse to support Trans online service providers, who struggled with niche saturation and invisibility online.
-I learned about entrepreneurial mindsets, and how to be of service to a community larger than just me!
+During the Pandemic I built up and opened a Trans and Gender Non Conforming DesignHouse to support Trans entrepreneurs and service providers, who struggled with market saturation and invisibility online.
+Founding 'Trans Brands' I learned about *growth mindset*, entrepreneurial drive (_if you can think it, you can make it_) and how enriching it can be to learn a skill and use it to help support others' dreams!

 }

 💬Fun Facts {
--  My favorite Sport is Brazilian Jiu Jitsu.
+-  My favorite sport is Brazilian Jiu Jitsu.
 Growing up, I trained with the NYC Renzo Gracie Jiu Jitsu group and was a natural.
-It taught me am invaluable lesson - it doesn't matter how big/loud/bulky you are, to win, it's all about how smart, strategic and quick you are at landing the move!
-I take that with me in everything I do, still.
+It taught me discipline, and another invaluable lesson: _it doesn't matter how big/loud/bulky you are_, to win, it's about how smart, strategic and quick you are at landing your move!
+I take that with me in everything I do, til this day.
-- Something I do every month without fail, is make a new music playlist, to set the tone for whatever phase I will be moving into.
-I am known by my partner and friends to be the playlist provider for any and all get togethers :D!
+- Every month I make a special themed music playlist, to match whatever season I feel I am in.
+It helps me set the tone for what phase I am in.
+I am also known by my partner and friends to be the playlist dj for all get togethers, as I have such diverse vibed playlists haha :D!
-- 🤔 Why did I choose this industry?
+- Why'd I choose this industry?
 I see an opportunity here for more diverse voices (specifically QTPOC) to be able to use their lived experiences and wisdom from life, to provide new age frameworks to leverage tech as a crisis averter, reducer of income/racial/quality-of-life worldwide!
 }